 - May: ERCOT releases its final SARA report for summer 2023 and CDR for summer 2023.
 These near-term forecasts take into account the forecasts for summer heat, humidity and rain.

-The Texas ERCOT Reserve Margin for Summer 2023 is 22.2%, based on ERCOT’s Capacity, Demand and Reserves report dated November 2022.
-That is above ERCOT’s target reserve margin of 13.75%, but significantly lower than their previous forecast.
-The May 2022 forecast for summer 2023 was a 36.2% reserve margin.
-This decrease is due to delays of planned projects that were previously expected to be operational by July 1, 2023.
+The Texas ERCOT Reserve Margin for summer 2023 is 14.5%, based on ERCOT’s Capacity, Demand and Reserves report dated May 3, 2023.
+That is slightly above ERCOT’s target reserve margin of 13.75%, and down from their November 2022 projection of 22%.

 How Do Reserve Margin Forecasts Impact TX Electricity Prices?

 ERCOT’s projections of Texas electricity supply and demand have an impact on how wholesale energy gets traded on the open markets.

 When market expectations are positive, with plenty of supply to meet demand, prices trade at a more moderate level.

 When there’s concern about supply not meeting demand, traders get nervous.
 And, when wholesale traders get nervous, that drives up prices.

 After 20+ years in the deregulated electricity business, we’ve seen it over and over.
 The self-fulfilling prophecy of the expectation of high prices drives prices higher in market trading!

 Right now the reserve margin forecast for summer 2023 is giving a positive signal to the market.